Chapter 1: Who Are Gog and Magog? (38:1-2)

 Verse 9 Then those who dwell in the cities of Israel will go out and set on fire and burn the weapons, both the shields and bucklers, the bows and arrows, the javelins and spears; and they will make fires with them for seven years.

 In the aftermath of any war, there follows a clean-up campaign.
-Modern warfare includes the use of deadly explosives; the landscape will be full of unexploded mines, missiles, and bombs, which will make the clearing of weapons a much more difficult and time-consuming process, in fact a whole seven years.
+Modern warfare features the use of deadly explosives that leave behind a landscape full of unexploded mines, missiles, and bombs.
+So the clearing of weapons in the aftermath of Earth’s final war will surely be a difficult and time-consuming process, one that will take a whole seven years to complete.
 Whether this “seven” is a symbolic number to indicate the thoroughness of the clean-up, or if it is to be taken literally, is not too clear.
 At any rate the number does show that it will take a long time.

 A well known passage that seems to tie in with this one may be found in Isaiah 2:4 and Micah 4:3 – “They shall beat their swords into plowshares, and their spears into pruning hooks.”
 This will be a major activity for Earth’s inhabitants, especially in the early years of the Age to come – to “set on fire and burn the weapons”.
 And then we could add to this, “melt those weapons down and make farming implements out of them.”

 Anything to do with the past era and its vile practice of warfare is to be purged away.
 The word used in this and the next verse for “set on fire” and “burn” was also used in the Old Testament in a religious sense to “put away evil” – to eradicate all vestiges of abominable objects and practices.
-This suggests that the Age to come will bring a very thorough purge of all these implements of destruction; these abominations, these demonically inspired instruments that are such a prominent feature of life in our present era, will be swept away completely.
+This suggests that the Age to come will bring a thorough purge of all these implements of destruction, these abominations, these demonically inspired instruments that are such a prominent feature of life in our present era; they will be swept away.

-Now, the weapons mentioned in verse 9 were made mostly out of wood and therefore could be burned easily except for the metal parts which could be made into plowshares and pruning hooks and so on.
-But then, we must consider, in modern warfare, how many weapons are made of wood?
+Some of the weapons mentioned in verse 9 were made out of wood and therefore could be burned easily, except for the metal parts which could be made into plowshares and pruning hooks and so on.
+But then, as mentioned earlier, the words for these old-style weapons were probably stand-ins for modern weapons.
 Wooden “shields and bucklers” have been replaced by metal coverings as we see in armored tanks, war planes, and so on.
-Wooden “bows and arrows. . . javelins and spears” have been replaced by metal guns and bullets/missiles of all different kinds.
+Wooden “bows and arrows… javelins and spears” have been replaced by metal guns and bullets/missiles of all different kinds.

 Verse 10 They will not take wood from the field nor cut down any from the forests, because they will make fires with the weapons; and they will plunder those who plundered them, and pillage those who pillaged them, says the Lord GOD.